 Fruits with rinds such as melons, oranges and pineapple should be washed before using to prevent any bacteria on the outside from being transferred to the inside when you cut into the fruit.
 Sturdy fruits and vegetables should be scrubbed lightly with a produce brush.

 Keep Hot Foods Hot & Cold Food Cold

-To insure that food reaches the recommended temperatures for doneness, I advise my clients to invest in a food thermometer.
+To ensure that food reaches the recommended temperatures for doneness, I advise my clients to invest in a food thermometer.
 They are relatively inexpensive and will provide peace of mind.
 You’ll know the food has cooked to the recommended done temperature and you will reduce the risk of overcooking.
-Unfortunately it is a tough task to remedy overcooking.
+Unfortunately, it is a tough task to remedy overcooking.

 On the Label